prmr/DesignBook/README.md

 **News:** The second edition is expected to come out in May 2022.

-On this site you can find the **errata**, the commented **sample code of all chapters** for both the first and second editions, a set of **practice exercises and their solutions**, and additional **acknowledgements** for contributors to the errata and adopters of the book.

 ## Errata

-Check the Errata for clarifications and corrections, and if you spot a problem.
-If you spot a problem that is not in the Errata, please check the issues and open a new one if the problem has not yet been reported.
+Check the Errata for clarifications and corrections.
+If you spot a problem that is not listed, please check the [issues](https://github.com/prmr/DesignBook/issues) and open a new one if the problem has not yet been reported.

 * [Errata for the First Edition](errata-e1.md);
 * Errata for the Second Edition (will be added when the first problem is reported);

+## Source Code

+There are three source folders on this site:

+* `chapter-code` The complete and commented version of the code samples for the first edition of the book;
+* `chapter-code-2ndEdition` The complete and commented version of the code samples for the second edition of the book.
+* `solutions-code` The complete version of the code file for selected exercises.
+The code files are referenced from the appropriate solutions pages.

+Although you can browse the code on GitHub, the recommended way to peruse the code samples is to [clone the repository](https://www.git-scm.com/docs/git-clone).
+The repository includes the configurations files necessary to build the code automatically in [Eclipse](https://www.eclipse.org/).
+However, because some code relies on the JavaFX library, you also need to:
+1. Download the [JavaFX SDK](https://gluonhq.com/products/javafx/) and unzip it to a desired location;
+2. Create a new User Library under `Eclipse -> Window -> Preferences -> Java -> Build Path -> User Libraries -> New`
+3. Name it `JavaFX` and include the jars under the `lib` folder from your unzipped JavaFX download location.

 ## Chapter 1: Introduction